Mammary tumors in dogs are lumps or swelling that occur in the breast glands. They are a common finding in female dogs that are not

 About 50% of mammary tumors in dogs are found to be malignant and 50% benign.

-When tumors do arise in the mammary tissue, they are usually easy to detect by gently palpating or feeling the mammary glands.
+When tumors do arise in the breast tissue, they are usually easy to detect by gently palpating or feeling the mammary glands.
 On first appearance, they will feel like small pieces of pea gravel just under the skin.
 Since it is very difficult to determine the type of tumor based on just a physical inspection, a biopsy is performed.

 By performing a biopsy (removal and analysis of cells and tissue), the type of tumor and how invasive it is can be identified so a treatment plan can be developed.
 With early detection and prompt treatment, even some of the more serious tumors can be successfully treated.